 Distance learning may not adequately build community

 The rise of online education has asked educators to consider how online classrooms build communities, especially at the school or district level.
 Can online classrooms create the communities and networks traditional in-person education has offered?

-In remote classrooms, students can connect without restrictions on time and space.
+In remote classrooms, students can connect without restrictions on time and space through web conferencing tools.
 That means they may not be acquainted or live close to one another.
 While this brings diverse perspectives to classroom work and discussion, it also can create distance.

 To enhance the online learning experience for students, it is important to gain a deeper understanding of their challenges.

 By leveraging innovative technologies, strategic pedagogy, and customized activities for online learning, educators and educational professionals can make significant strides in improving student outcomes.
 Such improvements benefit not only students but also schools as well.
 A better student experience can lead to increased engagement, higher success rates, and other important advantages that support overall academic achievement.
 By prioritizing the needs of online learners and creating solutions that address their unique challenges, schools can unlock the full potential of online education and empower students to thrive in virtual learning environments.

 Balance synchronous and asynchronous learning in remote settings

 Finding the right balance between asynchronous and synchronous learning is essential to achieve stronger student outcomes.

 Synchronous learning offers institutions and districts an opportunity to scale learning.
 And while asynchronous instruction has offered self-paced methods in isolation, synchronous learning can help foster the connections and interactions these systems lack.